iheartprinceville logo dark

 Christopher Skase, the flamboyant chairman of Qintex Australia Ltd. – owner of Mirage Resorts – sees Princeville as the key to opening worldwide markets in the visitor industry and purchases 51 percent of Princeville Development Corp.
 He takes the company private, announces plans to triple the size of the resort’s shopping center; build a nine-acre tennis and fitness center, add a movie theater, complete the 18-hole Prince golf course and add thousands of residential units.

 1988 – Qintex commissions a 900-ton piece of marble to be used to create Princeville Fountain as well as a 14-foot statute large statue of Kamahameha I. The Fountain is inspired by the “Fountain of Love” at Cliveden House, in England and carved in Italy before shipping it Kauai.
 It is unveiled in 1989 and becomes the most photographed fountain in Kauai.
 The statue, also made in Italy, is slated to stand in the foyer of the new Princeville hotel.
 Local resistance argues that Kauai is the only island King Kamahameha I never conquered, and this results in the statue never being erected in Princeville.
-The statue is warehoused for many years before it is final erected near downtown Hilo, at the north end of the Wailoa River State Recreation Area.

 Princeville history